 Brief Overview: The Securities and Exchange Commission (SEC) has censured and fined Voya Financial Advisors $3.1 million for failing to disclose payments from its clearing broker for selling clients funds from the broker’s no-transaction-fee (NTF) mutual fund platform.
 Voya agreed to fund revenue-sharing and service-fee sharing arrangements without adequately disclosing the resulting conflict of interest to its clients.
 The SEC also found that Voya lacked supervisory procedures to ensure proper disclosure.
 The penalty includes $2.7 million in disgorgement to customers and a $300,000 civil penalty.
 Voya terminated its service fee arrangement with the clearing firm and agreed to send copies of the agreement to all its existing advisory clients.

-How to File an official Complaint Against Voya Financial or one of its brokers, with FINRA
+How to File an Official Complaint Against Voya Financial or One of Its Brokers with FINRA

 File a complaint against Voya Financial through FINRA if you experienced misconduct, fraud, or negligence by one of its financial advisors.
 The Law Offices of Robert Wayne Pearce has investigated Voya for years and represented investors in regulatory and arbitration actions involving breach of fiduciary duty, supervisory failures, and investment losses.